bugltd/ComfyLab-Pack/wiki/examples/XY Plot/LoRA testing/Epochs vs Seeds/README.md

 > [!NOTE]
 > More details in the [node reference](../../../../node%20reference/format.md), you can also visit [this guide](https://pyformat.info/) for different techniques applicable to Python string `format()` method

 Finally, we pipe the resulting string to `Load LoRA`, after converting it to type Any (`*`).
-More explanations in the [XY Plot tutorial: 3 - advanced techniques](../../../../tutorials/XY%20Plot/3%20-%20advanced%20techniques/).
+More explanations in the [XY Plot tutorial: 3 - complex variations](../../../../tutorials/XY%20Plot/3%20-%20complex%20variations/).

 #### Seed list